bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 ## TODO:

-- multiple scripts trying to solve the labyrinth at the same time

-- show script and server with pid in lab UI dropdown

 - Tweak gang balance
 - Tweak new city aug balance

 - tweak induceServerMigration balance

 - performance
-- link server logs to PID for labyrinth display
 - icon for stasis link

 - more hint notes